When Is Abuse Of Power A Crime? Supreme Court Answer May Come In 'Bridgegate' Scandal

 The U.S. Supreme Court on Tuesday weighed whether to make life more difficult for prosecutors in public corruption cases.

-The modern-day court has made it increasingly difficult to prosecute public officials who abuse their power but fail to personally enrich themselves.
+The modern-day court has made it increasingly difficult to prosecute public officials who abuse their power but don't personally enrich themselves.
 The court has thrown out multiple public corruption convictions in recent years, all but eviscerating broad statutes aimed at ensuring the honest services of public employees.

 Tuesday's case involved the celebrated New Jersey scandal that marked the beginning of the end for Republican Gov. Chris Christie's presidential bid.
-The scandal unfolded in 2013 with the closure of two out of three access lanes onto the George Washington Bridge, lanes that for decades had been reserved for residents of Fort Lee, N.J.
+The scandal unfolded in 2013 with the closure of two out of three access lanes onto the George Washington Bridge that were reserved for local traffic coming from Fort Lee and surrounding areas.

 The closure created four days of gridlock and chaos, infuriating motorists and endangering public safety, as paramedics answering 911 calls were forced to abandon their ambulances and walk.

-It turned out that top officials in the Republican governor's administration ordered the lane closure in order to punish the Democratic mayor of Fort Lee for refusing to endorse Christie's re-election.
+It turned out that top officials in the Republican governor's administration ordered the lane closure in order to punish the Democratic mayor of Fort Lee for refusing to endorse Christie's reelection.

 Christie professed ignorance, but a federal investigation ensued, resulting in convictions for three of his top associates.
-Among them was Bridget Anne Kelly, the governor's deputy chief of staff, who famously texted a colleague during the 2013 chaos, "Is it bad that I'm smiling?"
+Among them was Bridget Anne Kelly, the governor's deputy chief of staff, who famously texted a colleague during the 2013 chaos, "Is it wrong that I am smiling?"

 All of the major players in the scandal were in the Supreme Court chamber Tuesday morning.
 Christie sat in front of Kelly, who has been sentenced to 13 months in prison for her role in the scandal.
 Also there was William Baroni Jr., formerly the deputy executive director of the Port Authority, who like Kelly was convicted for his role in the affair.
-He had begun serving his prison term when the Supreme Court agreed to review Kelly's conviction, whereupon he was released from prison and his case consolidated with hers.
+He had begun serving his prison term, but when the Supreme Court agreed to review Kelly's conviction, he was released from prison and his case consolidated with hers.

 Both came to the microphones on the Supreme Court plaza to read statements after Tuesday's arguments.